Yeonjujung09/SQL-Portfolio/project2-0_README.md

 # SQL Project 2 - Retention Analysis

-Through this project, I aim to demonstrate my skills in utilizing SQL to perform retention and revenue analysis.
+In this project, I created a comprehensive table that tracks key metrics such as retention rate, paid user ratio, and ARPPU (Average Revenue per Paid User).
+The resulting table helps analyze user behavior and revenue trends, providing valuable insights to support data-driven decisions for business growth.

 ## Table Creation
 Table 1: retention